Informed Consent for Teletherapy and Online Therapy

 If the session is interrupted for any reason, such as the technological connection fails, and you are having an emergency, do not call me back.

-Instead call 911 or go to your nearest emergency room.
-Call me back after you have called or obtained emergency services.
+Instead, call 911 or go to your nearest emergency room.
+Call me back after you have received emergency services.

 9) Technology